The Ghosts of Garip

 The Ghosts of Garip (also known as Kanlı Girdap & Vlad's Legacy) directed by Patricio Valladares, is a Turkish Film.
 Gianni Capaldi and Selma Ergeç star in this found footage horror film.
-Film was released on 11 July 2016 in Turkey.
+The film was released on 11 July 2016 in Turkey.

 Plot

 Filmmaker John Gillespie and his crew travel to Turkey to document the legend of Vlad The Impaler, only to find themselves caught up in a centuries-old conspiracy in a village nestled on the outskirts of Istanbul.